gchure/phd/src/chapter_09/section_05_logistic_regression.md

 @Fig:alternative_predictor_variables (D).
 As is suggested by
-@Fig:alternative_predictor_variables (C), the magnitude of change in survivability as the shock rate is increased is smaller than that along increasing channel copy number, supporting our conclusion that for MscL alone, the copy number is the most important variable in determining survival.
+@Fig:alternative_predictor_variables (C), the magnitude of change in survivability as the shock rate is increased is smaller than that along the increasing channel copy number, supporting our conclusion that for MscL alone, the copy number is the most important variable in determining survival.